-If your insurance requires that you pay a co-payment, they require us to collect it.
-For your convenience we accept cash, checks and most major credit cards.
+If your insurance requires you to pay a co-payment, we are required to collect it.
+For your convenience, we accept cash, checks, and most major credit cards.
 If we must bill you for the co-payment, an additional processing fee is charged.

 If you need to be seen quickly for an urgent problem, we can do so as soon as we get your records at our office.
 This is to be sure we have all important information regarding your medical care.